The Shanghai airport was, as ever, a wonderland of weird shit.

 My mom was fascinated by all the women dressed in matching outfits.

-For our sake, we matched pretty well.
+For our part, we matched pretty well.

 The time constraints of our pre-Tibet blitz prevented us from exploring many of the non-Disney parts of Shanghai, other than what we saw after we fled the park that evening, while I tried to explain to our non-English-speaking and terrible at charades taxi driver that we needed to get to the airport for our evening flight to Tibet.
 We eventually made it, after discovering that Shanghai has two entirely different airports, just to be a dick.